platformsh/platformsh-docs/sites/platform/src/_index.md

 - [**Tutorials**](/learn/tutorials/_index.md)

     Once you're familiar with {{< vendor/name >}}, its basic rules and philosophy, you may be curious about how you can replicate common workflows in other tools on our platform.
-    From scheduling dependency updates and backups to exporting data, the [**Tutorials**](/learn/tutorials/_index.md) provides all the information you need.
+    From scheduling dependency updates and backups to exporting data, the [**Tutorials**](/learn/tutorials/_index.md) provide all the information you need.

 - [**Best practices**](/learn/bestpractices/_index.md)